imms-cad/cyclicping/README.md

 	Server: `./cyclicping -s -u uart:/dev/ttyUSB0:460800`

 	Client: `./cyclicping -c -u uart:/dev/ttyUSB0:460800 -i 1000 -l 100000 -H 2000 -q > hist.txt`

+* TSN live statistic.
+Here link layer packets with the Ethernet Protocol ID set to TSN (0x22F0) are used.
+Socket priority gets set to 3, process priority to 70 and cyclicping is pinned to CPU #0.
+Stream reservation, configuring for example a credit based shaper, making sure packets from cyclicping are using the correct send queues, etc. has do be done separately.
+A script (cbs-conf.sh) is provided to for example setup the newly proposed CBS.
+But this requires the [CBS patches](https://www.spinics.net/lists/netdev/msg460869.html) applied to the kernel and also a patched [iproute2](https://www.spinics.net/lists/netdev/msg459554.html).

+	Server: `./cyclicping -s -p 70 -P 3 -a 0 -u stsn:enp3s0:a0-36-9f-e0-2e-ee`

+	Client: `./cyclicping -c -p 70 -P 3 -a 0 -u stsn:enp4s0:a0-36-9f-e0-2d-d5 -i 1000`

 * Generate a histogram of UDP RTTs and plot it using Gnuplot.
 Run with realtime priority 80 on CPU 1.